SovaNetwork/running-sova/config/README.md

 # Using op-deployer To Generate Sova Chain Artifacts

-This is a "how to" document on how Sova uses the op-deployer to generate its OP chain artifacts
+This is a "how to" document on how Sova uses the op-deployer tool to generate OP chain artifacts.

 **The genesis.json and rollup.json file in the `testnet` folder were created using the instructions below.**

-To see the changes made to  Solidity deployment scripts used by op-deployer see the forked [SovaNetwork/optimism](https://github.com/SovaNetwork/optimism) repo on branch [op-deployer-0.3.0](https://github.com/SovaNetwork/optimism/tree/op-deployer-0.3.0).
-You can view the diff here: [https://github.com/SovaNetwork/optimism/compare/ef7a933ca7f3d27ac40406f87fea25e0c3ba2016...9eec8e4e367ef2b6dac1f8deb9f19ec5006bbd4d](https://github.com/SovaNetwork/optimism/compare/ef7a933ca7f3d27ac40406f87fea25e0c3ba2016...9eec8e4e367ef2b6dac1f8deb9f19ec5006bbd4d)
+To see the changes made to the deployment scripts used by op-deployer see the forked [SovaNetwork/optimism](https://github.com/SovaNetwork/optimism) repo on branch [op-deployer-0.3.0](https://github.com/SovaNetwork/optimism/tree/op-deployer-0.3.0).
+You can view the diff here: [https://github.com/SovaNetwork/optimism/compare/ef7a933ca7f3d27ac40406f87fea25e0c3ba2016...3377526e5134beba574b5cb2cef5d5667e8167d5](https://github.com/SovaNetwork/optimism/compare/ef7a933ca7f3d27ac40406f87fea25e0c3ba2016...3377526e5134beba574b5cb2cef5d5667e8167d5)

 ### Step 1
 Download op-deployer from Optimism [releases page](https://github.com/ethereum-optimism/optimism/releases).
 It is very important to be cognizant of the release version you choose here as it directly relates to the op-contracts release version that is supported.
 When upgrading to new releases of op-deployer, look at the pre-populated contracts field in the intent.toml and use that as the base of the fork to make Sova predeploy changes on top of.